CiscoTestAutomation/genie/docs/clean/user_guide/writing_a_clean/image_management.rst

 with the above configuration, the image specified on line 13, will be overridden by the value on line 9.

-Example clean yaml with updated confgiuration setting.
+Example clean yaml with updated configuration setting.

 .. code-block:: yaml
     :linenos: